pivotal-cf/kiln/README.md

 ### `fetch`

-The `fetch` command downloads bosh release tarballs from an AWS S3 bucket to a a local directory specified by the `--releases-directory` flag.
-It discovers releases based on information from both the Kilnfile and an Kilnfile.lock file.
+The `fetch` command downloads bosh release tarballs specified in the Kilnfile and Kilnfile.lock files to a local directory specified by the `--releases-directory` flag.
-The Kilnfile.lock file name is expected to be a file in the same directory as the specified Kilnfile with `lock` as as the filename extension.
-The S3 object name is determined based on using regular expression capture groups.

 Kiln verifies that the checksum (SHA1) of the downloaded release matches checksum specified for the release in the Kilnfile.lock file.
 If the checksums do